panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 type: post
 ---

-In this post, you'll read 3 common ways to check for property existence in a JavaScript object.
+In this post, you'll read 3 common ways to check for property or key existence in a JavaScript object.

 ```toc
 ```